 Overview.
-The primary drivers of the decrease in operating earnings were lower investment yields, lower fee income and higher costs associated with our variable annuity guaranteed minimum death benefits ("GMDBs"), partially offset by lower amortization of DAC and higher net investment income from portfolio growth.
+The primary drivers of the decrease in operating earnings were refinements made to DAC and certain insurance-related liabilities, the impact of our annual Retail variable annuity actuarial assumption review, lower investment yields, lower fee income and higher costs associated with our variable annuity guaranteed minimum death benefits ("GMDBs"), partially offset by the recapture of an assumed fixed annuity reinsurance agreement in the current period and higher net investment income from portfolio growth.

 Business Growth.
-A \$38 million increase in operating earnings was attributable to business growth.
-An increase in invested assets was primarily due to positive net flows in our life businesses, partially offset by funding agreement repayments in our Corporate Benefit Funding segment.
-In addition, interest credited expenses in our life and annuities businesses increased due to higher liabilities, partially offset by declines in our Corporate Benefit Funding segment.
+An \$81 million increase in operating earnings was attributable to business growth.
+An increase in invested assets was primarily due to positive net flows in our life businesses and the recapture of certain single premium deferred annuity contracts from Metropolitan Life Insurance Company, partially offset by funding agreement repayments in our Corporate Benefit Funding segment.
+Costs associated with our variable annuity GMDBs were also lower.
+These increases were partially offset by lower fees in our annuities business as average separate account balances declined.
+In addition, lower interest credited expense in our Corporate Benefit Funding segment was largely offset by higher interest credited expenses in our life and annuities businesses.

 Market Factors.
-A \$79 million decrease in operating earnings was attributable to market factors, including volatile equity markets and sustained low interest rates.
-Investment yields were negatively impacted by the adverse impact of the sustained low interest rate environment on fixed maturity securities and by lower returns on other limited partnership interests.
-These decreases were partially offset by increased income from our securities lending program, as well as lower interest credited expense as a result of declines in average interest credited rates.
+A \$194 million decrease in operating earnings was attributable to market factors, including volatile equity markets and sustained low interest rates.
+Investment yields were negatively impacted by the adverse impact of the sustained low interest rate environment on fixed maturity securities, as well as lower returns on real estate joint ventures, private equities and hedge funds.
+These decreases were partially offset by increased income on interest rate derivatives and increased income from our securities lending program, as well as lower interest credited expense as a result of declines in average interest credited rates.
 In our deferred annuities business, declines in our average separate account balances resulted in a decrease in asset-based fee income.
-In addition, costs associated with our variable annuity GMDBs were higher in the current period.
+In addition, higher costs associated with our variable annuity GMDBs were partially offset by lower asset-based commissions.